dkw-aau/s3pg/README.md

 Once you have loaded PG into Neo4j.
 Next step is to run queries, use the benchmark() method in the Main file to run the queries.

+## 6. Generating Charts and Table

+You can use the scripts in [this](https://github.com/dkw-aau/s3pg/tree/main/scripts-to-generate-images-and-compute-stats) folder to generate charts and tables.

 ### License